joschne/sails-hackathon/README.md

 ##Database Connection
 A database server is needed.
 Configure the connection to the database in `config/connections.js` and `config/env/development.js`.

-In order to access a postgres database the sails-postgres connector is needed:
+In order to access a postgres database the sails-postgres connector is needed.
+Within the app root do:

 ```sh
 #install sails-postgresql